 Welcome to my website!
-I am an author-illustrator, a poet, a movie enthusiast, a tea drinker, an elementary school teacher (1st grade), and a lifelong Alaskan.
+I am an author-illustrator, a poet, a tea drinker, an ocean lover, an elementary school teacher (1st grade), and a lifelong Alaskan.

 Looking for my Simply 7 interviews with many amazing picture book authors and illustrators?
 You can find it under my blog.